All Sports for Schools athletes have represented Great Britain or Ireland at the highest level in various Olympic disciplines.

 In 2012 David took up the triathlon, and has already gained 4th place at the World championships in 2013.

-Jack is a GB Paralympic Footballer and is captain of the England Cerebral Palsy team.
+Jack is a GB Paralympic Footballer and was captain of the England Cerebral Palsy team.

 Jack was due to become a professional footballer until an unprovoked assault led to him suffering brain damage.

-Jack will be captain of the CP Team at the Paralympic Games in Rio 2016.
+Jack captained the CP Team at the Paralympic Games in Rio 2016.

 Jack's motto is "It matters not how many times you fall down, what matters most is how many times you rise"